 Transport for Wales is designing a transport system that works for everyone.
 As part of this transformational programme, TfW is leading development work to improve Wales’ busiest rail station - Cardiff Central.

 The Cardiff Central Enhancements Programme will increase capacity, reduce congestion and transform the passenger environment.

-We are using the GRIP process (Governance for Railway Investment Projects) to manage, develop and deliver our plans for improving Cardiff Central Station and the surrounding transport connections.
-This 6-Stage GRIP process will help us to minimise and mitigate the risks associated with delivering the scheme.
+We’re using project management processes commonly used in the rail industry to manage, develop and deliver our plans for improving Cardiff Central station and the surrounding transport connections to help us minimise and mitigate the risks associated with delivering the scheme.

-We estimate that planning consent for the construction of initial improvements at Cardiff Central will be given in Spring 2023, with works starting early 2025, and lasting for approximately 2 years.
+We estimate that planning consent for the construction of initial improvements at Cardiff Central will be given in spring 2024, with works starting summer 2025, and lasting for approximately 2 years.

 In particular, it considers:

-Following successful review and prioritisation of the investment proposal, Stage 2 moves the project forward.
+Following successful review and prioritisation of the investment proposal, this stage moves the project forward.

 |Option selection||At the end of this phase, the various options available to improve the station will have been identified; each of these available options will have been assessed; and a single option and outline design will have been recommended.
 The business case should confirm whether or not the chosen option is affordable, including consideration of whole-life cost issues, whether it can be delivered in a reasonable timescale, whether it will provide value for money, and, on this basis, whether to proceed to detailed station design and implementation.||Spring 2022 - autumn 2023||LIVE|